harveshvaran/ftp82_laptop/admin/SETUP.md

         * Free Style Project
         * Copy from FTPnn-{stage}, "Add to current view" checked
         * Change all xx to nn in the job fields
+        * For the unit job, change the git repository as well; if the credentials are not yet added, you can add them now

 # Week #1 Day #1
   * Go to https://github.com/orgs/HexaInnovLab/people, and click "Invite Member" and add them to the FTPnn team.